rrocharoberto/fields-data/README.md

 	6.10) New field `polygon_id` in table `Boundary` to save id of the polygon created in OpenWeather API.
 Avoid creating new polygon when it is already there.
 The OpenWeather API keeps the polygons.
 When there is a request, the code checks if it is necessary create a new polygon.

 	6.11) Special note of [polygon API](from https://agromonitoring.com/api/polygons): "When creating a polygon, the first and last positions are equivalent, and they MUST contain identical values" (example of incorrect API call).
+The code checks if the first has the same value as the last element, if not, add the first at the end of the list.

+	6.12) The `updated` field of `Boundary` table is not changed when Weather API creates a polygon in Agro Monitoring API.
+It is updated only when the Rest client updates the field.

 7) Regards to Docker environment